DrBeef/QuakeQuest/README.md

 Building:
 ---------

-I will add details on how to build in a future update.
-For a start you need:
+You need the following:

 * Android Developer Studio
+* Android SDK API level 24
+* Latest Android Native Development Kit
-* Oculus Mobile SDK 1.23.0
+* Oculus Mobile SDK 1.24.0
-* The QuakeQuest folder should be below VrSamples in the extracted SDK
+* The QuakeQuest folder cloned from GitHub should be below VrSamples in the extracted SDK
+* Create a local.properties file in the root of the extracted Oculus Mobile SDK that contains the ndk.dir and sdk.dir properties for where your SDK/NDK are located (see Gradle documentation regarding this)
+* To build debug you will need a _android.debug.keystore_ file placed in the following folder:
+_oculus_sdk_dir_/VrSamples/QuakeQuest/Projects/Android

+Alternatively you can use the docker image created by BrainSlugs83 which can be found here: https://github.com/BrainSlugs83/DockerOvrSdk